-It is important to note, the policyholder can only request appraisal on those items of damage for which coverage was accepted.
+Appraisal only addresses those items of damage for which coverage was accepted.
 The appraisal decision will be final and binding when signed and dated by two members of the Appraisal Panel.
-All costs and expenses for appraisal are shared equally by TWIA and the policyholder, including costs for both appraisers and the umpire.
+All costs and expenses for appraisal are shared equally by TWIA and the policyholder, including costs for both appraisers and the umpire, if an umpire was engaged.